franzbu/EnhancedSpaces.spoon/README.md

 ```

-## Uninstall Mellon
+## Uninstall SpaceHammer

-In case you at some point had the automatic backup and restore function activated, start Mellon once with it deactivated; to do so, delete the following line in your 'init.lua' (or set it to false).
+In case you at some point had the automatic backup and restore function activated, start SpaceHammer once with it deactivated; to do so, delete the following line in your 'init.lua' (or set it to false).

 ```lua
   ...